saudaziz555/AI-Powered-Student-Exam-Performance-Predictor/README.md

 This project is a **Streamlit dashboard** that predicts whether students will **pass or fail** based on their outcome scores using a machine learning model (XGBoost).
 It features interactive controls, clean visualizations, and Excel export functionality.

-Note: This is an initial prototype.
-The model and dashboard are still under development and require further improvements and optimization.
+Note: This is a prototype version of the dashboard and model.
+It is still under active development and may require further improvements for production-level use.

 ---